 The Bowling Green Youth Orchestra is a full symphony orchestra open to students from 6th-12th grade who play an orchestral instrument and have at least two years of experience on their instrument.
 The BGYO plays classical, movie, musical, pops, and other types of symphonic music.
-In the 2021-2022 season, the BGYO will perform two formal concerts.
 The BGYO is conducted by Dr. Brian St. John, Baker Professor of Music and Director of Orchestras at Western Kentucky University.

 Rehearsals are Monday afternoons from 4:30–6:00 PM.

 The participation fee for BGYO is $130 per semester, per student.

 Admittance is by audition only.
 To set up an audition time, please contact Dr. Brian St. John at email@example.com.

 Contact Dr. Brian St. John at WKU to inquire about auditions: firstname.lastname@example.org.

 Students auditioning for BGYO must play a two or three octave scale of your choosing and two to three minutes of your favorite solo or piece.

 Dr. Brian St. John | Youth Orchestra Conductor